iOS 18.6 Beta Likely Arriving Soon as Build Number Leaks

 If you’re running iOS 18.5, you’ll soon have two paths.
 You can install the iOS 18.6 beta or move directly to the iOS 26 beta.

-9to5mac reported that according to a private X account known for accurate Apple leaks, the new beta should arrive soon.
+9to5mac reported that, according to a private X account known for accurate Apple leaks, the new beta should arrive soon.
 While Apple hasn’t shared an official release date, history shows it could drop within days.